Register your Information for Free Stone Samples Sent Express to You!

 • Budget: Natural stone typically incurs a higher initial cost due to quarrying and transportation, while synthetic stone is more budget-friendly and offers cost savings in purchase and installation.
 Determine your budget constraints to help guide your material choice.

-• Usage Area: For high-traffic areas or surfaces exposed to heavy wear, synthetic stone offers superior durability and stain resistance, making it ideal for kitchen countertops and commercial flooring.
+• Usage Area: Synthetic stone offers superior durability and stain resistance for high-traffic areas or surfaces exposed to heavy wear, making it ideal for kitchen surfaces and commercial flooring.
 Natural stone, while durable, may require more maintenance in such settings.

 • Aesthetic Preferences: Natural stone is unmatched in uniqueness and natural beauty.
 Each piece offers distinct veining and colour variations.
 Synthetic stone is preferable for projects requiring uniform appearance and colour consistency.